-FDA protects public health by promoting supply chain integrity working to ensure medicines imported to the U.S. comply with applicable legal and regulatory requirements.
+FDA protects public health by promoting supply chain integrity and working to ensure medicines imported to the U.S. comply with applicable legal and regulatory requirements.
 Imported drugs must meet FDA’s standards for quality, safety and effectiveness.
 For example, medicines from outside the legitimate U.S. drug supply chain do not have the same assurance of safety, effectiveness and quality as drugs subject to FDA oversight.

 FDA reviews shipments of imported drugs to determine whether they are admissible into the U.S. An imported drug may be refused entry if, for example, it appears to be: